 The choice between short-term and long-term treatment should be based upon your needs and your rate of progress in recovery, according to the National Council on Alcoholism and Drug Dependence.
 This is a highly individual choice and one that can be updated or changed depending upon your experience in treatment.
 For example, you may at first enroll in a 30-day treatment program and then decide to extend your stay if you feel that you need a bit more time.

+If you are unsure about your ability to remain abstinent at home or feel that your home environment is not conducive to a sober lifestyle, you can discuss the option of continued treatment with your therapeutic team.
 You also have the option of extending your stay at a residential facility while adjusting the focus of your time to suit your level of recovery.
 Sober living offers you the opportunity to remain in a safe environment for an extended period while allowing you to begin the process of finding a new place to live and a job that is conducive to your new lifestyle.

 Rehab at Michael’s House